Radial Duality Part II: Applications and Algorithms

 Importantly, the gauge $\gamma_S(y)$ is convex if and only if $S$ is convex.
 As a result, algorithms utilizing the radial dual of star-convex constraints avoid needing difficult nonconvex orthogonal projections, replacing them with evaluating a nonconvex gauge function appearing in the objective.

 One important example where star-convex sets arises comes from considering chance constraints~\cite{Haneveld2020,Nemirovski2007,Yuan2017}.
-Given some distribution over potential constraint sets $S_\xi\subseteq\varSpace$, a robust problem formulation may want to ensure that the constraint is satisfied with probability at least $\Lambda\in [0,1]$.
+Given some distribution over potential constraint sets $S_\xi\subseteq\varSpace$, a robust problem formulation may ensure that the constraint is satisfied with probability $\Lambda\in [0,1]$.
 Then the chance-constrained feasible region is $S=\{x \mid \mathbb{P}(x\in S_\xi) \geq \Lambda\}$.
-If each potential constraint set is convex with $0\in S_\xi$, then the chance-constrained set $S$ is star-convex w.r.t.~the origin.
+If each potential constraint set is convex with $0\in S_\xi$, then $S$ is star-convex w.r.t.~the origin.\\